 I previously served as Lecturer in Mathematics at Oriel College, University of Oxford, and held other teaching positions at the University of Sydney, Stanford, and Oxford.

-My work has appeared at the Medicine Shortages Workshop (Hertie School & Federation of German Industries), the Ineos Oxford Institute AMR Conference, the Global Fintech and Blockchain Conference (Imperial College London), the Empirical Management Conference (Harvard Business School), as well as in reports by the Institute for Fiscal Studies and the LSE Growth Commission.
+My work has appeared at the Medicine Shortages Workshop (Hertie School & Federation of German Industries), the Ineos Oxford Institute Antimicrobial Resistance Conference, the Global Fintech and Blockchain Conference (Imperial College London), the Empirical Management Conference (Harvard Business School), as well as in reports by the Institute for Fiscal Studies and the LSE Growth Commission.

 Interests